jsm28/matholymp-py/docs/online-registration.rst

-You should also rename or remove the file itself under the :file:`db/` directory, or truncate it, or change its permissions, so that it becomes unavailable over the web.
+You should also rename or remove the file itself under the :file:`db/` directory, or truncate it, or change its permissions, so that it becomes unavailable over the web (this step, and retiring the ``file`` object, applies to all photos for that person, if more than one was uploaded).
 (Note that that this may break :command:`roundup-admin export` if it cannot find or read the file.
 As explained in the `Roundup administration documentation
 <http://roundup-tracker.org/docs/admin_guide.html#tracker-backup>`_,
 use of `roundup-admin export` is not a recommended backup approach, but if you are using it then you should consider the effects of